Media in Fort Collins, Colorado: FM

+Fort Collins is also location of the time signal transmitter WWV working in the shortwave range and of WWVB, which transmits on 60 kHz the time signal for the most radio-controlled clocks in North America.

 Television

 Fort Collins is in the Denver television market.
 Due to Fort Collins's proximity to Cheyenne, Wyoming, local viewers can also receive the signal of several television stations broadcasting in the Cheyenne television market.

 The following is a list of television stations that broadcast from and/or are licensed to Fort Collins.